 - Being informed of the facilities’ fees and costs

-If you discover your loved one’s been neglected or abused at an elder care facility in Washington, there are several steps you can take.
+If you discover that your loved one has been neglected or abused at an elder care facility in Washington, there are several steps you can take.
 File a complaint with the facility administration.
 They might be able to resolve the issue right away.

-The State of Washington’s Department of Social and Health Services’ (DSHS) Aging and Long-Term Care Support Administration regulates nursing homes and similar facilities in the state.
+The Washington State Department of Social and Health Services (DSHS) Aging and Long-Term Care Support Administration regulates nursing homes and similar facilities in the state.
 If you learn about a nursing home abuse case, file a complaint with DSHS by calling 1-800-562-6078.
 You also can file a complaint with the Washington State Long-Term Care Ombudsman.

 Once your loved one is safe and has received any medical care they need, we suggest contacting an attorney who specializes in these types of cases.
-Whether or not the other person committed a crime when they hurt your relative, they may have committed medical malpractice.
+Regardless of whether the other person committed a crime when they hurt your relative, they may have committed medical malpractice.
 Your loved one can pursue compensation by filing a lawsuit against the negligent or abusive party and the facility.

-We’ll work closely with you to identify all of the possible defendants, including any staff member who participated in the neglect or abuse, administrators who failed to protect the residents, and the owner of the facility.
+We’ll work closely with you to identify all the possible defendants, including any staff member who participated in the neglect or abuse, administrators who failed to protect the residents and the owner of the facility.